-This guidance provides a summary of information and signposts to further resources to enable employers to become more confident when attracting, recruiting and retaining disabled people.
+This guidance provides a summary of information for employers to help them recruit and support disabled people in work.
+It has links to other resources to enable employers to become more confident when attracting, recruiting and retaining disabled people.

 1. Why recruit disabled people?